 SummerStage in Central Park, more

-The expanded, 30th-anniversary SummerStage lineup for 2015 proposes the most exciting roster of free-of-charge summer cultural events in the city.
+The SummerStage lineup in its newly renovated facility proposes the most exciting roster of free-of-charge summer cultural events in the city.
 Run by the nonprofit City Parks Foundation since 1986, the SummerStage performing arts festival offers an eclectic program of more than 140 alfresco concerts, dance performances, theater productions, and more, spanning various genres and cultures, and representing both established and emerging artists.
 The events are scheduled to unfold at 14 parks across NYC's five boroughs, with the biggest blockbuster happenings planned at Central Park's Rumsey Playfield.
-SummerStage 2015 kicked off in May and wraps up on October 4.
-See SummerStage in Manhattan: 2015 Lineup Announced for more.
+SummerStage kicks off in May and wraps up in early October.
+See SummerStage in Manhattan Lineup for more.

 Bryant Park Summer Film Festival

-One of Manhattan's most-loved outdoor cinema events, the long-running HBO Bryant Park Summer Film Festival, now in its 23rd year, landed in Bryant Park on June 22, 2015.
-Running on Monday nights through August 24, the lineup of free screenings spans legendary films, kicking off the program with Ghostbusters and winding it down with Back to the Future.
+One of Manhattan's most-loved outdoor cinema events, the long-running Movie Nights at Bryant Park, now in its 27th year, landed in Bryant Park in late June.
+Running on Monday nights through mid-August, the lineup of free screenings spans legendary films.
+In 2019 movies included Big, Goodfellas, and The Birdcage.
 Films roll just after sundown (typically between 8pm and 9pm), though the lawn opens at 5pm, so come early to throw down a blanket and secure a good spot.
-See Bryant Park Summer Film Festival 2015 for more.
+See Bryant Park Summer Film Festival for more.

 Shakespeare in the Park in Central Park

 This beloved summer tradition has brought the Bard to Manhattan's Central Park for more than 50 years.
 Presented by The Public Theater, the free Shakespeare in the Park productions are predictably one of summer's hottest tickets, proposing a transporting journey from under the stars of Central Park to time-honored Shakespearean worlds.
-While 2015's production of The Tempest has wrapped up, tickets to Cymbeline are available through August 23.
+The 2019 productions were Much Ado about Nothing and Coriolanus.
 See The Ultimate Guide to NYC's Shakespeare in the Park for more.

 Free Events and Activities on the High Line